We were sad to hear that Judy Heumann, a leading disability rights activist, passed away recently.

 Judy became known as someone who would fight for disabled rights.
 She began to make contact with others who had similar experiences of discrimination.

 She formed Disabled in Action in 1970.
 The group was at the forefront of the civil rights movement for disability rights.
 New legislation was in development in the US.
 Section 504 of the Rehabilitation Act would make discrimination against disabled people illegal.
 President Richard Nixon blocked it.

 Judy led disruptive direct-action protests at Nixon’s offices.
 Throughout her life, Judy showed absolute determination to take action.
 This included staging a 28-day sit-in.
 She refused to accept discrimination.

 “I wanna see feisty disabled people change the world.”

 We’ll remember her as an inspiration and honour her legacy.

 We’ve seen many moving tributes to Judy.
 She has become known as the mother of the disability rights movement.
 She guided and supported younger generations of activists.

-It’s a fitting tribute to her to continue campaigning for disability justice in all areas of life.
+It’s a fitting tribute to her and other disabled activists to continue campaigning for disability justice in all areas of life.